 Lauric Acid: A Unique, Health-Boosting Fat

 Because of its high saturated-fat content, coconut oil was once thought to be unhealthy.
 However, researchers studying its unique properties stumbled upon an important difference between coconut oil and other high-saturated-fat foods.
-They discovered that coconut oil benefits health because it contains a unique type of saturated fat, classified as lauric acid, to which the body responds differently than it does to any other saturated fat.

 Free Enlightened Living Course: Take Your Happiness, Health, Prosperity & Consciousness to the Next LevelDiscover powerful insights and techniques for creating radiant health, happiness, prosperity, peace and flow in your life and relationships.